e-c-k-e-r/vall-e/docs/models.md

 ## Emergent Behavior

 The model can be prompted in creative ways to yield some interesting behaviors:
-* prompting without an input audio prompt will have the model generate a random voice at the "cost" of some unintelligible utterance at the beginning of the output response (despite doing no promptless training).
+* prompting without an input audio prompt will have the model generate a random voice ~~at the "cost" of some unintelligible utterance at the beginning of the output response (despite doing no promptless training)~~.
   * classifier-free-guidance-aware training does fix this, but this property emerges without it.
+  * the AR is much better with this property, as the `NAR-len` gets crusty sometimes.
 * prompting with an input text prompt being the transcription of the input audio prompt will have the response follow very closely to the input prompt  (despite not doing input=output training).
   * this should allow for easy transcription editing without much fuss.
   * the `NAR-len` greatly exhibits this property, although it sometimes does keep any noise in the background.
+  * extra care is required when doing this, as some checkpoints of the model will degrade completely the moment the prompt can't be directly referenced.

 # `models/*`